StrateimTech/hid-api-rs/README.md

 This implementation is an improvement compared to the [C# version](https://github.com/StrateimTech/HID-API/) as multiple keyboards can function simultaneously.

 ## Setting Up
-If you're unfamiliar with the process of setting this up, follow these steps:

-1. Ensure that the SBC is connected to the host PC (this should show up as a single device with both keyboard and mouse protocols).
+1. Ensure that the SBC is connected to the host PC through the OTG port.
 If you're using a Raspberry Pi 4 Model B or 5, use a USBC-USBA Adapter or USBC cable.
 2. Follow [First Installation](#first-installation)
 3. Connect a mouse or keyboard (spare if you have one initially to make it easier) to the SBC.
 4. Find where your mouse is in `/dev/input/` (it should be `/dev/input/mice/`).
 Skip this step if you didn't plug a mouse in.